 - If the rental property is a leasehold property, you should seek the permission of the freeholder before letting.
 You should also inform HMRC of your new revenue stream

 - Becoming accredited by the National Landlords Association (NLA) offers a number of products and services designed to help private landlords.
-If your letting agent belongs to Association of Residential Letting Agents (ARLA) and London Rental Standard (LRS) this will give prospective tenants peace of mind when choosing your property over other potential properties
+If your letting agent belongs to ARLA Propertymark this will give prospective tenants peace of mind when choosing your property over other potential properties

 - If the property is mortgaged, you will need to inform your lender.
 The lender may increase the interest rate payable if the loan is not buy-to-let

-- A 12 month gas safety check must be carried out by a qualified and registered engineer to ensure you are compliant with safety regulations.
-A copy of this safety certificate must be supplied to the new tenant before the tenancy term begins and within 28 days of any annual test during the tenancy
+- A gas safety check must be carried out by a qualified and registered engineer every 12 months to ensure you are compliant with safety regulations.
+A copy of a valid safety record must be supplied to each new tenant before the tenancy term begins and within 28 days of any annual test taking place during the tenancy

 - If you used to live in the property you are planning to let, you should arrange for mail to be redirected to your new address through the Post Office